TheJacksonLaboratory/diachromatic/docs/mapping.rst

 .. figure:: img/fragment_size_unligated.png
     :align: center

-In order to distinguish between read pairs arising from chimeric and un-ligated fragments, Diachromatic uses the same upper threshold T1\ :sub:`max` that is also used for the categorization of too large chimeric fragments.
+In order to distinguish between inward pointing read pairs arising from chimeric and un-ligated fragments, Diachromatic uses the same upper threshold T1\ :sub:`max` that is also used for the categorization of too large chimeric fragments.
-This is because we assume the size distributions of chimeric and un-ligated fragments result from the same shearing treatment.
+This is because we assume the size distributions both for chimeric and un-ligated fragments to be the result of the same shearing step.
 Inward pointing read pairs for which d\ :sub:`u` is smaller than the user defined threshold T1\ :sub:`max` are categorized as un-ligated pairs.